Occupation Order

 - Require the departure from the property.

-An order is granted in serious circumstances as they can exclude someone from the home they are entitled to live in.
+This housing injunction is granted in serious circumstances as they can exclude someone from the home they are entitled to live in.

 Who can apply for an occupation order?

-In order to attempt to secure an order you will need to satisfy to the courts that you have some connection with the property which is to be included in the occupation order.
+In order to attempt to secure an order you will need to satisfy to the courts that you have some connection with the property which is to be included in the order.
 This includes having contractual or legal benefit in the property or a right to occupy.
 You do not need to be named as an owner to have a benefit in the property and could have acquired a connection through your marriage or occupation of the property.

 You will also need to satisfy that you have some relationship with the respondent or the other person of the order.
 This requirement is governed by s62 and s63 of the Family Law Act 1996.
 It covers spouses, civil partners, cohabitees, relatives or people with intimate personal relationship which is of a significant duration.